Nuclear C*-algebras: 99 problems

 \begin{question} If $A$ is a unital simple separable stably finite nuclear {$C^*$}-algebra such that $\Cu(A)\cong \Cu(A\otimes \mathcal Z)$, does it follow that $A$ is $\mathcal Z$-stable? \end{question}

-For simple {$C^*$}-algebras, what is the difference between $\Cu(A)\cong\Cu(A\otimes\mathcal Z)$ and strict comparison?
+So it is natural to wonder for simple {$C^*$}-algebras, what is the difference between $\Cu(A)\cong\Cu(A\otimes\mathcal Z)$ and strict comparison?
 It turns out that if there is a difference between these properties, then this must lie in divisibility conditions for the Cuntz semigroup.
 It is too much to expect to be able to divide a positive element $x\in A_+$ exactly in half (or into $n$ pieces for any $n\in\mathbb N$); for example, there is no element $x\in\Cu(\Z)$ with $2x=[1_\Z]$.
 Instead, one can ask for \emph{almost-divisibility}: for all $x\in \Cu(A)$ and $n\in\mathbb N$, there exists $y\in \Cu(A)$ with $ny\leq x\leq (n+1)y$.
 Winter called a simple {$C^*$}-algebra \emph{pure} if it has strict comparison and its Cuntz semigroup is almost divisible.
 Since $\Z$-stable {$C^*$}-algebras have almost divisible Cuntz semigroups (a result essentially going back to \cite{Rordam:IJM}), a simple {$C^*$}-algebra $A$ with $\Cu(A)\cong\Cu(A\otimes\Z)$ is pure.

-Problem \ref{Q7} predicts that, at least in the nuclear case, properties of simple separable $\Z$-stable {$C^*$}-algebras should follow from Cuntz semigroup conditions.
-A fundamental result of this nature is R\o{}rdam's theorem that a unital simple $\Z$-stable finite {$C^*$}-algebra has stable rank one (\cite[Theorem 6.7]{Rordam:IJM}, extending his earlier UHF-stable result from \cite{Rordam:JFA91}).
+Problem \ref{Q7} predicts that, at least in the nuclear case, properties of simple separable $\Z$-stable {$C^*$}-algebras should in fact follow from pureness.
+An important facet to consider is R\o{}rdam's theorem that a unital simple $\Z$-stable finite {$C^*$}-algebra has stable rank one (\cite[Theorem 6.7]{Rordam:IJM}, extending his earlier UHF-stable result from \cite{Rordam:JFA91}).
 This was extended to the non-unital setting, initially through Robert's notion of `almost stable rank one' of non-unital simple $\Z$-stable finite {$C^*$}-algebras (\cite{Robert:AIM}), and more recently by Fu, Li, and Lin to obtain the full force of stable rank one for these algebras (\cite[Corollary 6.8]{FLL:JLMS}).
 In a notable breakthrough, Lin was able to obtain the following Cuntz semigroup version of R\o{}rdam's theorem.
 As a consequence, he obtains a dichotomy theorem, since traceless pure {$C^*$}-algebras are purely infinite.

 \begin{theorem}[{Lin \cite[Corollary~1.3]{Lin23}}] Let $A$ be a simple separable finite pure {$C^*$}-algebra.
 Then $A$ has stable rank one.
 In particular, simple separable pure {$C^*$}-algebras are either stably finite or purely infinite. \end{theorem}